keywordsalad/thisfieldwas.green/site/_drafts/redoing-my-website.md

 I hadn't touched CSS since probably 2013, which I think is about 8 years.
 It feels the same, with a few upgrades that are in very much the same vein as the old stuff.
 For as frustrated as I found myself still being with it, I am happy with how the site looks considering that I didn't particularly know what I was doing.

 Despite feeling as though I was fumbling about, I was so proud to have figured out how to style my site in such a way that looked great on both desktop and mobile, scaling across multiple resolutions and feeling that I wasn't compromising on aesthetics or functionality.
 Try looking at this or other pages from desktop or phone, and try especially comparing landscape vs. portrait!

 I was utterly thrilled to find that all major browsers' dev tools had greatly matured, had even become on-par with each other, and I was able to view my site from various resolutions and make changes at a dizzying pace.
 I'm incredibly impressed and very happy with how enabling the tools are.

-### I did not find myself fighting functional programming
+### I did not fight functional programming like I expected, I rather found it invaluable

-I don't get what the fuss is about.
+I don't get what the negative fuss about functional programming is.
 Everything I needed help with was googleable, like everything else in tech.
-Y'all are primadonnas.
+I rather enjoyed using Haskell for what was a pretty boring problem solvable by any programming language, and on the whole I'm happy with my decision to use it.
+Learning functional programming benefits from a palate cleanser in order to fully grok, and I gave it an earnest shot and found some valuable tidbits that I imagine will find their ways back into how I write code elsewhere:

+* Laziness is _wonderful_ because I don't have to perform acrobatics to suspend logic for running later.
+My code is simpler for being able to use it, and my code more closely followed intuition than an alien, prescriptive execution plan.
+* Abstract data types are the best way of implementing closed polymorphism that I've found thus far, and enums in object oriented languages are close enough to simulate them effectively in those languages.
+* Type classes are the best way of implementing open polymorphism that I've found thus far, and interfaces in object oriented languages are close enough to simulate them effectively in those languages.
+* I did not for one moment miss inheritance or class-based polymorphism.
+They're a rather brittle way of implementing polymorphism.
+I wager I could even write decent Java without them, and I have actually been doing this for some time already in other languages.
+* Immutability makes reasoning about data flow and change of state across an application so, so easy and I will leverage this everywhere I reasonably can.
+* Pattern matching and branching conditionally based on the _shape_ of arguments is astoundingly empowering as it elevates data into a first-class position within API design.
+Until recently, I can't think of any C syntax-inspired language that took advantage of this concept and now that this is changing it most certainly will have an enormous economic impact as this will have an enabling effect in how we write our applications.
+I wish this was something that could be measured more concretely, but I'm happy even if it's just a convenience to have.
+* This is perhaps my most unexpected takeaway: effect types make very clear that _here there be dragons_.
+Those dragons such as:
+  * _Changing the world_ when you launch a rocket with `IO`
+  * _Nondeterminism_ when sometimes you don't know how many you get back with `[a]`
+  * _Absence_ when sometimes you don't get nothing back with `Maybe`
+  * _Wrong_ when sometimes it's not right with `Either`
+  * Or any other _"nope"_ modes of execution